 Who can apply to the Court of Protection?

-Anybody can apply to the Court of Protection to be appointed as a Deputy but usually it would be a family member.
-The same persons can also apply for a Statutory Will and all other relevant applications.
+Anyone can apply to the Court of Protection to be appointed as a Deputy but usually it would be a family member.
+The same person can also apply for a Statutory Will and all other relevant applications.
 The appointed person would have to be over the age of eighteen years.

 If a Lasting Power of Attorney or an Enduring Power of Attorney has already been created by the person who has been deemed to have lost capacity then the Court of Protection will not need to be involved.
 This is something that we advise upon.